Counseling Degrees & Licenses in Alabama

 Alabama State Department of Education |

 There are three primary methods of obtaining certification as a school counselor in Alabama.
-The first is through an Interim Employment Certificate (IEC).
-Prospective counselors who hold an Alabama Professional Educator or Professional Leadership Certificate may apply through this route.
-The IEC eligibility requirements of this pathway include:
+The first is through a Provisional Certificate In Library Media Or School Counseling (PCLS).
+The PCLS eligibility requirements of this pathway include:

 |